-11.0 MODIFICATIONS TO APPROVED PHASE 0 PROJECT
+12.0 MODIFICATIONS TO APPROVED PHASE 0 PROJECT

 Changes from Phase 0 to 30% design review of the project have occurred and are as follows.
-1) Marsh Creation and nourishment area changed from 931 acres to 726 acres.
+1) Marsh Creation and nourishment area changed from 931 acres to 725 acres.
 2) The Marsh Creation area is now fully contained compared to semi-contained.
-3) Proposed containment dike alignment changed to limit the amount of open water and canals to construct through.
+3) Proposed containment dike alignment changed to limit the amount of open water and canals to construct across.
 4) Length of the tidal creek was changed from 10,000 linear feet to 3,275 linear feet.
-5) The construction cost for Phase 0 was estimated at \$24,913,770 which is lower than the estimated cost as of 30% design review of \$40,474,451.00.
+5) The construction cost for Phase 0 was estimated at \$24,913,770 which is lower than the estimated cost as of 30% design review of \$40,474,451.00 after further refinement for 95% design review for the current cost estimate is \$38,113,411.
 This is due mostly to the increase in quantity of the marsh creation fill.
-Due to changes in project size and cost, NRCS and CPRA will submit a scope change request to Technical Committee after completion of the 30% Design Review.
+Due to changes in project size and cost, NRCS and CPRA have submitted a scope change request to Technical Committee.

-12.0 MODIFICATIONS TO PRELIMNARY (30%) DESIGN
+13.0 MODIFICATIONS TO PRELIMNARY (30%) DESIGN